AngleProtocol/angle-docs/concepts/standard-liquidity-providers/faq-slps.md

 ## Do you have an example of how interest accrue?

-Let's say that SLPs supplies 1000 USDC to the protocol for the agEUR stablecoin when the exchange rate between sanUSDC_EUR and USDC (sanRate) is 1.
+Let's say that a SLP supplies 1000 USDC to the protocol for the agEUR stablecoin when the exchange rate between sanUSDC_EUR and USDC (sanRate) is 1.

 They would receive 1000 \(1000/1\) sanUSDC_EUR.

-A few months later, the SLPs decide it's time to withdraw USDC from the protocol and the sanRate is now 1.2.
+A few months later, the SLP decide it's time to withdraw USDC from the protocol and the sanRate is now 1.2.

-- The SLPs sanUSDC_EUR are now worth 1200 USDC \(1000 \* 1.2\)
+- The SLP sanUSDC_EUR are now worth 1200 USDC \(1000 \* 1.2\)
 - They could withdraw their 1200 USDC, which would redeem all sanUSDC_EUR
 - Or they could withdraw a portion, such as their original 1000 USDC, which would redeem 1000/1.2 = 833.33 sanUSDC-EUR, keeping 166.67 sanUSDC_EUR in their wallets

 ## Do SLPs get all transaction fees and interest from the protocol?

-No. The portion of the fees going to SLPs are for each collateral/stablecoin pair controlled by two parameters: `feesForSLPs` and `interestsForSLPs`.
-These parameters can be changed by governance to give more or less fees and interest to SLPs.
-The current parameters' values can be found in [Angle's SDK](https://github.com/AngleProtocol/angle-sdk/blob/main/src/constants/parameters/mainnet.ts#L66).
+No. The portion of the fees going to SLPs are for each collateral/stablecoin pair controlled by two parameters, which can be changed by governance to give more or less fees and interest to SLPs.
+The current parameters' values can be found in [Angle Analytics](https://analytics.angle.money) on each pool's page.

-The ratio of `interestsForSLPs` is taken into account after the share of interest going to veANGLE holders (`interestsForSurplus`) has been distributed.
-For example, if `interestsForSurplus` is at 0.5 and `interestsForSLPs` at 0.6, then the share of interest going to SLPs is $0.6\times(1-0.5)=0.3$.
+The interest for SLPs is taken into account after the share of interest going to veANGLE holders has been distributed.
+For example, if the interest for veANGLE holders is at 0.5 and the interest for SLPs at 0.6, then the share of interest going to SLPs is $0.6\times(1-0.5)=0.3$.

 Furthermore, SLPs only receive transaction fees from transactions which concern the pool they contribute to.
 Transaction fees from a mint transaction affecting the USDC liquidity pool do not go to SLPs which contributed to the DAI liquidity pool.